 Toddlers will love the colors and music and it’s a beautiful way to wrap up your day.

 That said, my niece was scared of the fireworks at first due to the loud sound.
 Once we assured her it was ok, she watched the show.

 We like to take a break in the middle of the day for a swim in the resort pool and a nap.
 Then we come back in the evening for dinner, a few more rides, and fireworks.

 This is a great way to keep tots on their nap schedule while not missing out on any of the fun or risking tantrums from being tired.

-It might sound like it’s not for tots, but many actually enjoy it, especially if they are into movies and shows like The Ghost and Molly McGee or Spooky Buddies, they just might enjoy this ride.
+If they are into movies and shows like The Ghost and Molly McGee or Spooky Buddies, they just might enjoy this ride.

 It’s a Small World!

 This classic attraction is a slow boat ride that will keep toddlers entertained with animatronic dolls and vibrant colors, not to mention the music.

 Personally I don’t think the long lines are worth it, but if you happen upon it when there isn’t too much of a wait, give it a whirl.

 If you’re looking for a wild adventure that’ll entertain your little ones, hop aboard the Jungle Cruise in Adventureland.